equinor/radix-cicd-canary/README.md

 ## Debugging

 The application can be run locally for debugging purposes, but it will still interact with `radix-api` and `radix-github-webhook` in a cluster.
-A config map named `radix-cicd-canary` should be created in the cluster; its format can be found at `charts/templates/config.yaml`.
+A config map named `radix-cicd-canary` should exist in in the cluster, under the `radix-cicd-canary` namespace (i.e. `kubectl get configmap -n radix-cicd-canary -oyaml`); its format can be found at `charts/templates/config.yaml`.
+Normally, though, you don't need to do anything with this configmap.
+When debugging in a cluster it is wise to turn of the canary in the cluster.
+Do that by setting replica to zero for the deployment (i.e. `kubectl edit deploy -n radix-cicd-canary`).
+Also make sure you start a test from scratch by deleting the registration for the apps used in the tests `kubectl delete rr $(kubectl get rr -o custom-columns=':metadata.name' --no-headers | grep canarycicd-)`

 ### Entire application

 The tests can be debugged in their entirety by setting the `BEARER_TOKEN` value in the `launch.json` file, and then running debug from VSCode (F5).
+You will most likely need to comment in the `os.Setenv("GODEBUG", "http2server=0,http2client=0")`line in the `main.go` to allow for a large token in the API.

 ### Unit tests

-Unit tests can be debugged individually by setting the `BEARER_TOKEN` value in the `env_utils.go` file, and then running debug on each unit test
+Unit tests can be debugged individually by setting the `BEARER_TOKEN` value in the `env_utils.go` file, and then running debug on each unit test.
+Note the unit tests, are not really unit tests, but an ability to test a single functionality.
+Make sure that all scenarios before the test has executed before you start debugging a single test.